javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 Each character is represented by a byte sequence of 1-4 bytes.

-JavaScript allows us to specify a character by its Unicode value using these three notations:
+JavaScript allows us to specify a character not only by directly including it into a stirng, but also by its hexadimal Unicode code using these three notations:

 - `\xXX` -- a character whose Unicode code point is `U+00XX`.